eribeiroClassroom/syscalls-code-reading-questions/OS161_CodeReading01.md

-6. The kernel's main function is to provide support for user-level programs.
+6. One of the kernel's main function is to provide support for user-level programs.
 Most such support is accessed via "system calls”.
 For example, consider the system call **reboot()**, which is implemented in the function **sys_reboot()** in *src/kern/main/main.c*.
-Using GDB, put a breakpoint on **sys_reboot** and run the "reboot" program (by typing "p /sbin/reboot" at the OS/161 menu prompt).
-Use "backtrace" to see how it got there. **Show the output of your debugging session as well as the output printed by the OS/161.**
+Using GDB, put a breakpoint on **sys_reboot** and then run the "reboot" program (by typing "p /sbin/reboot" at the OS/161 menu prompt).
+Use "backtrace" to see how the OS/161 got there. **Show the output of your debugging session as well as the output printed by the OS/161.**

 > Answer:
 >